mklarqvist/StormBitmaps/README.md

 # Storm bitmaps

-These functions compute the set intersection count (|A \in B|) of pairs of integer sets with equal upper bounds [0,N).
+These functions compute the set intersection count (|A \in B|) of pairs of _symmetric_ integer sets with equal upper bounds [0,N).
 Several of the functions presented here exploit set sparsity by using auxiliary information such as positional indices, bitmaps, or reduction preprocessors.
 Using large registers (AVX-512BW), contiguous and aligned memory, and cache-aware blocking, we can achieve ~114 GB/s (~0.2 CPU cycles / 64-bit word) of sustained throughput (~14 billion 64-bit bitmaps / second or up to ~912 billion implicit integers / second) using `STORM_contiguous_t` when the input data is small (N < 256000).
 When input data is large, we can achieve around 0.4-0.6 CPU cycles / 64-bit word using `STORM_t` while using considerably less memory.
 Both of these models make use of scalar-bitmap or scalar-scalar comparisons when the data density is small.

 Storm bitmaps have several interesting properties:
 * Superior performance when the universe is small (M < 256000).